 Developing PCPs will allow us to work towards PC goals/services with the individuals we support.
-Educating families about PCT & reassuring them of safety concerns will support moving towards being PC.
-An Integration Specialist will enable us to take our PCP from ideas/goals to implementation of those ideas/goals.
+Educating families about PCT and reassuring them of safety concerns will support moving towards being PC.
+Integration coordinating will enable us to take our PCP from ideas/goals to implementation of those ideas/goals.

-9. Please address your plan for maintaining the benefits, value, & success of your project at the conclusion of 2019-20 HCBS Funding.
+9. Please address your plan for maintaining the benefits, value, and success of your project at the conclusion of 2019-20 HCBS Funding.

-At the end of the funding, we will review the need for the positions.
-We anticipate that we will maintain one PCP Facilitator to oversee new PCPs, develop PCPs, & help facilitate/track revisions as needed.
-The goal is to have the PCP Facilitators jump start the PCPs & role model/oversee employees on development of appropriate & meaningful PCPs, so that all managers are able to develop them, not just the PCP Facilitators.
-Integration Specialist - we hope we will not need to maintain the position.
-The need is great to find & record community resources.
-Each program can then access the centrally maintained data & add to it as appropriate.
+At the end of the funding, we will review the need for the position.
+We anticipate that we will maintain one PCP Facilitator for the whole agency to oversee new PCPs, continue to develop PCPs, and help facilitate/track revisions as needed/assigned.
+The goal is to have the PCP Facilitator jump start the PCPs and role model/oversee employees on development of appropriate and meaningful PCPs - so that all managers are able to develop them - not just the PCP Facilitator.
+The integration piece- we are hoping we will not need to maintain these duties when the two years have expired.
+The need is great to find and record the community resources.
+The program can then access the centrally maintained data and add to it as appropriate.

-10. Write a brief narrative below explaining each major cost category & timeline.
+10. Write a brief narrative below explaining each major cost category and timeline.
 Complete the budget template at the end of the concept sheet.
 An excel version with formulas is available.
-When applicable, budgets should include personnel/benefits, operating costs such as consultants or training, administrative expenses/indirect costs, & capital costs (assets lasting more than 2 years).
+When applicable, budgets should include personnel/benefits, operating costs such as consultants or training, administrative expenses/indirect costs, and capital costs (assets lasting more than 2 years).
 If project spans 2 years or occurs in phases, budget should be separated by phase/year.

-Administrative costs, if any, must comply with DDS' vendor requirements, including a cap of 15% of the sum of personnel/benefits, consulting, & operating costs (must exclude capital costs).
+Administrative costs, if any, must comply with DDS' vendor requirements, including a cap of 15% of the sum of personnel/benefits, consulting, and operating costs (must exclude capital costs).

-Salaries, benefits, supervision of EEs, laptops & mthly usage fee for phones & mileage - to travel/work at various sites/locations.
-Marketing materials for integration education.
+Salary, benefits, supervision of EE, laptop & mthly usage fee for phone & mileage to travel to mtgs and co. sites for integration.
+Mktg materials for integration education.